khajabakshi/dashapp-docker-aws_deployment/README.md

 * All we need to do here is name the cluster “dockerfile” and click `Next`.

 * You can then review the configuration and click `Create`.

+The process will take a good few minutes.
+Once completed, click `View Service`.